 And the beaches are what people dream about —it’s a side of Costa Rica that not many people know about.

 That’s why you’ll more likely meet local bohemian Ticos vacationing here, young backpackers, and more adventurous European travelers.

 Many visitors come for the surfing and the AfroCaribbean vibe, and end up staying for the untouched atmosphere and free-spirited energy.

 Case in point —it’s still a place to ride bikes to the beach.
-Since the roads in and around Puerto Viejo are completely flat and perfectly maintained, it’s simply fun to ride around town and explore local life.
+Since the roads in and around Puerto Viejo are completely flat, it’s simply fun to ride around town and explore local life.

 Puerto Viejo’s main drag is dotted with funky little cafés.
 Caribbean comfort food.
 Vegan restaurants.
 Healthy food cafes serving up fresh fruit smoothies.
 Not to mention local artisan shops and surf shops.
 Reggae music.
 Steel pan drum bands casually playing in the street.
 And don’t forget the town’s legendary nightlife.

 Grab one of our bicycles and peddle to the bakery for brunch.
 Go people-watching.
 Soak in local life in Puerto Viejo.
 Ask us for recommendations and find out what’s on.
 From music gatherings and art fairs to fashion shows and fire dancing spectacles.
 There’s always something happening!

 Puerto Viejo is easily combined with other popular destinations in Costa Rica.

 Puerto Viejo is within easy reach of San José, the Panama Border, and the famous leatherback sea turtle nesting grounds of Tortuguero.
 This makes it an excellent first stop on any Costa Rica itinerary.
 Alternatively, a popular option for many travelers is to include the Osa Peninsula, then travel through central Costa Rica, and finish their trip on the Caribbean Coast.